M.S. in Psychology: Course Descriptions

 The vision of human flourishing that one adopts is crucial for understanding and concretely addressing human problems.
 This course develops the Catholic-Christian vision of personal and interpersonal flourishing in terms of vocations and virtues, and human and spiritual resources.
 First, students explore three levels of vocation and their discernment: (1) a call to goodness and holiness; (2) a call to being single, married, ordained or religious (consecrated); and (3) a call to work and to service to one’s neighbors.
 Emphasis is placed on courtship and on marriage, which is understood as a natural and divine institution that serves to support and protect individuals, families, and society.
 Second, students explore the rich teaching on achieving personal growth and freedom through building up their practical reasoning, moral character, and spiritual life of faith, hope, and charity, which have an impact on everyday life, the helping professions, and vocational commitments.
 Students examine how Catholic-Christian practices can be sources of relationship, support, growth, healing, and flourishing.
 Lastly, the course will identify psychological theory, evidence, and interventions that support this vision of human flourishing, a life of virtue, and committed vocations.

-PHT 543 Catholic-Christian Marriage and Human Sexuality (Core Course)
+PHT 543 Catholic-Christian Marriage and Human Sexuality (Marriage and Family Studies Elective)

 Introduces students to marriage as a natural and divine institution that serves the flourishing and protection of individuals, families, and society.
 Students will examine sexual difference from biological, psychological, and theological perspectives focusing on the writings of St. John Paul II, particularly his Theology of the Body.
 A Catholic-Christian understanding of masculinity and femininity and its implications for complementarity for relational and family flourishing will be explored.
 Students will analyze several contemporary challenges to marital flourishing and examine possible ways to strengthen the family as the domestic church in a diverse world through growth in virtue.
 (3 credit hrs)